 It’s the height of fresh, local strawberry season here in Ontario and in much of Canada right now, so I thought I’d share one of my favourite ways to enjoy them.
 This Fresh Strawberry Glaze Pie is what I make when strawberries are just perfect and I just want to enjoy them at their fresh best.

 This is such a simple, but so delicious pie.
 Fresh, whole strawberries are arranged in a cooked pie shell and then covered in a sweetened strawberry glaze.
 Refrigerate and serve with some whipped cream and enjoy.
-I baked mine up in a small skillet, since I didn’t have quite enough strawberries to fill a pie plate.
-It makes for a pretty presentation, though, as an option.

 Use your own homemade pie pastry or start with a store-bought, to make this even easier.
 This pie is best eaten on the day it’s made, though I doubt that is ever really an issue :)